Histogram equalization: Full-sized image

 Note that in the above graphs, the cumulative histogram's vertical axis scale is different from that of the histogram.
 If we were to draw them both to the same scale, the cumulative histogram would go much higher than the histogram.
-This is because the histogram shows number of pixels having a certain value, while the cumulative histogram counts the total number of pixels equal to or below the given value.
+This is because the histogram shows the number of pixels having a certain value, while the cumulative histogram counts the total number of pixels equal to or below the given value.
 Hence, the cumulative histogram at the highest value must equal the total number of pixels composing the image.

 Also, the scale of the vertical axis of the unequalized image's histogram is different from that of the equalized image's histogram.
-If both histograms were drawn to the same scale, the equalized image's histogram bars would be of lower in height than those of the unequalized image.
+If both histograms were drawn to the same scale, the equalized image's histogram bars would be of lower height than those of the unequalized image.